camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 ---

-Camunda BPM supports scripting with JSR-223 compatible script engine implementations.
+Camunda Platform supports scripting with JSR-223 compatible script engine implementations.
 Currently we test the integration for Groovy, JavaScript, JRuby and Jython.
 To use a scripting engine it is necessary to add the corresponding jar to the classpath.